 Located just outside Denver in Commerce City is one of the largest urban refuges in the country.
 It’s home to more than 300 species, including mule deer, coyotes, bison, songbirds and bald eagles (winter).
-Route: Two-hour trolley tours are available Wednesdays, Saturdays and Sundays from the visitor center during the summer (call for dates and times) or a 9-mile self-guided auto tour.
+Route: Two-hour trolley tours from the visitor center during the summer (call for dates and times) or a 9-mile self-guided auto tour.

 See elk, foxes, eagles, goshawks, red-tailed hawks, bluebirds, kestrels and the occasional black bear as you traverse some of the state’s most magnificent mountain passes.
 Route: Any portion of the 233-mile loop between Telluride, Ridgway, Silverton, Durango, Mancos, Cortez and Dolores.
 Click here for directions.

 Bighorn sheep can be seen year-round scaling the walls of the canyon and drinking from the Arkansas River, especially in the winter.
 Route: Hwy.
 50 from Parkdale to Coaldale, near Cañon City.